Great Coastal Gale of 2007: Oregon

-Flooding from the Nehalem River and landslides caused the city of Vernonia, Oregon to be completely cut off from the rest of Oregon.
+Flooding from the Nehalem River and landslides caused the city of Vernonia to be completely cut off from the rest of Oregon.
 Some residents were evacuated by the Oregon National Guard.

-Along the Oregon coast, both landline and cellular phone service remained out for several days due to damaged cables.
+Along the Oregon Coast, both landline and cellular phone service remained out for several days due to damaged cables.
 The storm's intensity was compared to the Columbus Day Storm, which caused widespread wind damage to the Pacific Northwest in October 1962, and the Willamette Valley Flood of 1996, which produced widespread flooding.

 All highways between the Willamette Valley and the central and northern Oregon Coast (including U.S. Route 26, U.S. Route 30, Oregon Route 6, and Oregon Route 22) were closed for most of December 3 because of flooding, trees blocking the roadway, or landslides.
-Flooding along the Salmonberry River damaged sections of the Port of Tillamook Bay Railroad so severely that they will probably never reopen.
+Flooding and erosion in the Salmonberry River canyon severely damaged sections of the Port of Tillamook Bay Railroad, which the port later abandoned.

 The storm also killed a 700-year-old Sitka spruce known as the Klootchy Creek Giant, once considered the largest sitka spruce in the world.
-Winds snapped the tree, a popular tourist destination along U.S. 26 east of Cannon Beach, Oregon, at about 75 ft above the ground.
+Winds snapped the tree, a popular tourist destination along U.S. 26 east of Cannon Beach, at about 75 ft above the ground.

-On December 3, Oregon governor Ted Kulongoski declared a state of emergency for Clatsop, Columbia, Tillamook, and Yamhill Counties.
+On December 3, Oregon governor Ted Kulongoski declared a state of emergency for Clatsop, Columbia, Tillamook, and Yamhill counties.